 - A particularly beautiful effect is achieved by incorporated elements such as glitter particles, mica flakes, dried flowers or luminous pigments.
 These are placed either on or directly in one of the resin layers.

 - The following part is the most important: Drying the resin layer under UV light.
 Here it is definitely worthwhile to invest a little more money when purchasing a really powerful UV lamp or UV torch.
 This is now held and maintained for a few seconds very close above the surface of the resin.
 To test if the layer is cured, you can check the condition of the surface with a toothpick in between.

-- Repeat the steps to pour in resin and dry until you have filled your silicone mould.
+- Repeat the steps to pour in resin and dry until you have filled your silicone mold.

-As the resin is completely cured under the light source, the casting can be removed from the mould immediately afterwards.
+As the resin is completely cured under the light source, the casting can be removed from the mold immediately afterwards.

 Caution: The chemical reaction during the curing of the resin causes a strong heat development.
 Take care not to burn yourself on your workpiece.